Widen/widenbot/README.md

 Currently recognized fields are:

 - `name`: the bot's name
+- `repl`: whether to launch an interactive repl with all plugins loaded (default: false)
 - `token`: Slack's outgoing webook token
 - `url`: Slack's incoming webhook url
 - `brain`: Options for the brain